-- (b) The Employer must review the circumstances of an eligible casual employee's engagement to determine whether or not they meet a circumstance described in subclause 16.6(a) no later than three months after: - (i) the date on which the employee completes two years of service with the same Employer in a same or similar role without a break in service; - (ii) for an employee who is an eligible casual employee on the date of registration of this Agreement that date; and - (iii) for an employee who has continued to be engaged as a casual employee without a break in service each second anniversary of the date referred to in subclause 16.7(b)(i) or (ii).

-- (c) If, after carrying out a review referred to in subclause 16.7(b), the Employer determines an employee's engagement does not meet a circumstance listed in subclause 16.6(a), the Employer must: - (i) establish a new permanent position reflecting the duties of the casual role at the FTE equivalent to the average hours worked by the employee for the preceding six months, unless: - (A) the CE (or delegate) of the relevant Employer certifies in writing that the role performed by the employee: - o has been wholly or substantially externally funded and the funding source will no longer be available; or - o can no longer be funded from within the Employer's approved salary expense limits; - (B) the average weekly hours worked by the employee for the preceding six months are less than the minimum shift hours allowed to be worked by a permanent employee under this Agreement; and - (ii) no later than two weeks after the date of the review: - (A) advise the employee in writing of the review outcome and the reasons for it; and - (B) if the Employer has established a new position, and unless a circumstance in subclause 16.7(d) applies, offer the employee permanent appointment to the newly established position. - (d) The employee whose engagement is the subject of a review resulting in the establishment of a new position is entitled to be appointed permanently to the position unless the employee is in Australia on a visa with a fixed duration. - (e) If, after carrying out a review referred to in subclause 16.7(b), the Employer determines the casual engagement meets a circumstance described in subclause 16.6(a), the Employer must give the employee in writing no later than two weeks after the date of completing the review: - (i) a statement of the review outcome and the reasons for it; and - (ii) a plain language summary of an Employer's obligations under this clause to establish permanent positions where employees have been working regular and systematic hours over a qualifying two year period, and the actions the employee can take if they disagree with the review outcome. - (f) If an employee does not accept an offer of permanent employment, the Employer may (at the Employer's discretion) continue to engage the employee as a casual employee in a different position, subject to the requirements of subclause 16.6(a).
+- (b) The Employer must review the circumstances of an eligible casual employee's engagement to determine whether or not they meet a circumstance described in subclause 16.6(a) no later than three months after: - (i) the date on which the employee completes two years of service with the same Employer in a same or similar role without a break in service; - (ii) for an employee who is an eligible casual employee on the date of registration of this Agreement that date; and - (iii) for an Employee who has continued to be engaged as a casual employee without a break in service each second anniversary of the date referred to in subclause 16.7(b)(i) or (ii). - (c) If, after carrying out a review referred to in subclause 16.7(b), the Employer determines an employee's engagement does not meet a circumstance listed in subclause 16.6(a), the Employer must: - (i) establish a new permanent position reflecting the duties of the casual role at the FTE equivalent to the average hours worked by the employee for the preceding six months, unless: - (A) the CE (or delegate) of the relevant Employer certifies in writing that the role performed by the employee: - has been wholly or substantially externally funded and the funding source will no longer be available; or - can no longer be funded from within the Employer's approved salary expense limits; - (B) the average weekly hours worked by the employee for the preceding six months are less than the minimum shift hours allowed to be worked by a permanent employee under this Agreement; and - (ii) no later than two weeks' after the date of the review: - (A) advise the employee in writing of the review outcome and the reasons for it; and - (B) if the Employer has established a new position, and unless a circumstance in subclause 16.7(d) applies, offer the employee permanent appointment to the newly established position. - (d) The employee whose engagement is the subject of a review resulting in the establishment of a new position is entitled to be appointed permanently to the position unless the employee is in Australia on a visa with a fixed duration. - (e) If, after carrying out a review referred to in subclause 16.7(b), the Employer determines the casual engagement meets a circumstance described in subclause 16.6(a), the Employer must give the employee in writing no later than two weeks' after the date of completing the review: - (i) a statement of the review outcome and the reasons for it; and - (ii) a plain language summary of an Employer's obligations under this clause to establish permanent positions where employees have been working regular and systematic hours over a qualifying two year period, and the actions the employee can take if they disagree with the review outcome. - 16.8 Review of Contracted Hours - (a) A part time employee may request a review of their contracted hours.
+The Employer will respond with a decision resulting from the review within 21 days of the request being received by the Employer.